Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Rotational symmetry in dissipative systems and Martin-Siggia-Rose formalism

 \section{Rotational symmetry in dissipative systems and Martin-Siggia-Rose formalism}

-We briefly review that symmetry of a Langevin equation can be discussed as in the operator and path integral formalism in quantum mechanics~\cite{fong2013noether, graham1985integrability, ovchinnikov2013transfer, misawa1994new, gaeta1999lie}.
-To this end, we consider the rotational symmetry of Brownian motion.
+We briefly review that symmetry of a Langevin equation can be discussed as in operator and path integral formalisms in quantum mechanics~\cite{fong2013noether, graham1985integrability, ovchinnikov2013transfer, misawa1994new, gaeta1999lie}.
+To this end, we consider a rotational symmetry of a Brownian motion.
 The Langevin equation for the Brownian particle $\bm{x}(t)$ is given by

-where $\bm{u}(t)=d{\bm{x}}(t)/dt$ is the velocity, $\gamma$ the friction coefficient and $\bm{\xi}(t)$ the random noise that satisfies the fluctuation-dissipation relation,
+where $\bm{u}(t)$ is the velocity, $\gamma$ the friction coefficient and $\bm{\xi}(t)$ the random noise that satisfies the fluctuation-dissipation relation,

 Here, $\langle ... \rangle$ represents the average over the noise, and $T$ is the temperature of a heat bath.
-In this section, we choose the mass of the Brownian particle unity without loss of generality.
+In this section, we set the mass of the Brownian particle to unity without loss of generality.